TileDB-Inc/TileDB-Trino/docs/Examples.md

 SELECT * FROM tiledb.tiledb."file:///opt/tiledb_example_arrays/dense_global"
 ```

-Select subset of columns
+Select subset of columns:
 ```sql
 SELECT rows, cols FROM tiledb.tiledb."file:///opt/tiledb_example_arrays/dense_global"
 ```

-Select with predicate pushdown
+Select with predicate pushdown:
 ```sql
 SELECT * FROM tiledb.tiledb."file:///opt/tiledb_example_arrays/dense_global" WHERE rows between 1 and 2
 ```

 ### Showing Query Plans

-Get the query plan without running the query
+Get the query plan without running the query:
 ```sql
 EXPLAIN SELECT * FROM tiledb.tiledb."file:///opt/tiledb_example_arrays/dense_global" WHERE rows between 1 and 2
 ```

-Analyze the query but running and profiling
+Analyze the query but running and profiling:
 ```sql
 EXPLAIN ANALYZE SELECT * FROM tiledb.tiledb."file:///opt/tiledb_example_arrays/dense_global" WHERE rows between 1 and 2
 ```

 ## Creating a TileDB Array

-It is possible to create TileDB array from presto.
+It is possible to create TileDB array from Presto.
 Not all array schema
-options are currently supported from Presto, see [Limitations](Limitations.md#create-table)
+options are currently supported from Presto though (see [Limitations](Limitations.md#create-table)
-for more details
+for more details).

 Minimum create table:
 ```sql